khalwsh/Quantum-Bookstore/README.md

 # Quantum Bookstore Application
-This project implements a simple command-line based bookstore application in Java, demonstrating basic object-oriented principles, inheritance, interfaces, and transaction handling for different types of books.
+This project implements a simple command-line based bookstore application in Java, demonstrating basic object-oriented principles, inheritance, interfaces, and transaction handling for different types of books , also focus on applying SOLID Principles
 ## Features

 The Quantum Bookstore application provides the following core functionalities: